 In response to requests, input was received through 3 physician specialty societies and 1 academic medical center while this policy was under review in 2012.
 Clinical input was mixed.
 There was no consensus or near-consensus that the policy should be changed.
 The range of opinions included that PTNS should be considered investigational, that it should be considered for use in medically refractory patients as second-line treatment and that the evidence is sufficient to consider this treatment to be medically necessary.

 Percutaneous tibial nerve stimulation (PTNS; also known as posterior tibial nerve stimulation) is a technique of electrical neuromodulation used primarily for treating voiding dysfunction.
-All of the available RCTs are small and short in duration, and have other methodologic weaknesses.
-The RCTs report short-term (up to 12 weeks) improvements on measures of urinary incontinence, but the long-term effectiveness and the optimal maintenance regimen are poorly defined.
-Up to 36 months of data are available for some patients enrolled in RCTs who responded to an initial course of treatment.
-These patients are highly selected and a placebo response to the original and additional treatments cannot be ruled out.
-Long-term data are needed that reflect the patient population in an RCT that was initially randomized to the treatment and control groups.
+The available RCTs report short-term (up to 12 weeks) improvements on measures of urinary incontinence and overactive bladder.
+Up to 36 months of data are available for some patients enrolled in RCTs who responded to an initial course of treatment, but not on other RCT participants.
+There is a lack of control data beyond 12 weeks to control for a possible placebo response.
+Moreover, there was a high dropout rate in long-term data.
+The optimal maintenance regimen after an initial 12-week course is unclear.
 Systematic reviews of the evidence have found short-term improvements with PTNS and have not identified long-term comparative studies.
 Clinical input obtained in 2012 was mixed regarding whether PTNS should be considered medically necessary.
 In addition, there is insufficient evidence that PTNS is effective for other conditions such as fecal incontinence.
 Based on this evidence and clinical input, PTNS for treating voiding dysfunction is considered investigational.

 Practice Guidelines and Position Statements

 In 2012, the American Urological Association (AUA) and the Society of Urodynamics, Female Pelvic Medicine & Urogenital Reconstruction published a guideline on diagnosis and treatment of nonneurogenic overactive bladder in adults.(19) The guideline included a statement that clinicians may offer PTNS as a third-line treatment option in carefully selected patients.
 The statement was rated as Grade C, indicating that the balance of benefits and risks/burdens are uncertain.
 (This is a revised version of a 2012 guideline; the statement on PTNS did not change).